Why a fitness rack is so handy

 ✔ Suitable for pull-ups, dips, muscle-ups, and more.

-Buying fitness racks: what should you pay attention to?
+Buying fitness racks: what should you look for?

 Not every fitness rack is the same.
-Do you want a rack that lasts for years and truly elevates your training?
+Want a rack that lasts for years and really takes your training to the next level?
 Then pay attention to these points:

 Choose a rack with a high load capacity (at least 200 kg for heavy strength training).
-And pay attention to the width of the steel construction.
+Also, pay attention to the width of the steel construction.
 The thicker, the more stable.

 - Fixed racks: Maximally stable, ideal for serious lifters.